Buchkirchen

 Buchkirchen is a municipality in the district of Wels-Land in the Austrian state of Upper Austria.

 Geography

 Buchkirchen lies in the Hausruckviertel.
 About 10.9% of the municipality is forest, and 76.9% is farmland.

 Parts of Buchkirchen

 Those parts are called Ortschaften in German:

 Buchkirchen, Elend, Ennsberg, Epping, Hörling, Haberfelden, Hartberg, Hochscharten, Holzwiesen, Hundsham, Hupfau, Kandlberg, Lachgraben, Luckermair, Mistelbach bei Wels, Niedergrafing, Niederhocherenz, Niederlaab, Obergrafing, Oberhocherenz, Oberperwend, Oberprisching, Ottenham, Radlach, Öhnerhäuser, Ötzing, Schickenhäuser, Schnadt, Sommerfeld, Spengenedt, Unterholz, Wörist, Wolfsgrub.

 History

 In 1179 Buchkirchen was mentioned in a document of Pope Alexander III.
 In those years Buchkirchen was named as "Puechkirchen".

+In the late 1960s, the two chefs, Herbert Schuh and Franz Thalhammer, invented the Austrian dish Käsekrainer in Buchkirchen.
+Since then, the sausage has been well established in Austrian cuisine and gained great popularity within and beyond Austria.